StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 #### StackState template deployment

-The default StackState CloudFormation template can be used to deploy all necessary resources.
+Use the default StackState CloudFormation template to deploy all necessary resources.
 It can be deployed to multiple AWS accounts and regions at once by deploying it in a CloudFormation StackSet.
 It's recommended to use this template as it provides an easy upgrade path for future versions and reduces the maintenance burden compared to creating a custom template.

 * [Download the default StackState CloudFormation template \(stackstate-integrations-resources-eu-west-1.s3.eu-west-1.amazonaws.com\)](https://stackstate-integrations-resources-eu-west-1.s3.eu-west-1.amazonaws.com/aws-topology/cloudformation/stackstate-resources-1.3.cfn.yaml)